 While the world’s zombie obsession isn’t as prevalent as it was a few years ago, we’re still staged to see some serious undead action in the future.
 Undead Labs has a third entry in its State of Decay series in the works that will surely pit an eclectic cast of survivors against hordes of wandering undead as they try to rebuild in a brutal world.
 Each entry of the series so far has included action-adventure, survival-horror, stealth, role-playing, and strategy elements, blending genres into an interesting civilization-rebuilding, zombie-decapitating experience.

 We still don’t have a lot of details on what State of Decay 3 will look like, but we’ve been stealthily searching the wasteland for any news we can find.
 It’s definitely one of our most-anticipated upcoming Xbox Series X games.
 Here’s everything we know about State of Decay 3 right now.

-Neither Undead Labs nor Microsoft has announced a release date for State of Decay 3, which likely means it’s a year or two away from launching.
+Neither Undead Labs nor Microsoft has announced a release date for State of Decay 3, which means it will be a while before we see the much-anticipated sequel.
 When the cinematic announcement trailer was released at the Xbox Games Showcase event in July 2020, Undead Labs said the game was in the early pre-production stages.
 According to reports, Undead Labs was pressured into releasing an announcement trailer before developers felt like they were ready to do so.
 A March 2022 investigative report from Kotaku outlined Undead Labs’ massive culture shift after it was acquired by Microsoft in 2018, which has resulted in allegations of mismanagement, burnout, and misogyny.

 Being published by Xbox Game Studios, State of Decay 3 will be available on the Xbox Series X, Series S, and PC.
-It’s unlikely that the game will be released during a timeframe where new games are still being featured on last-gen consoles.
+It’s unlikely that the game will be released during a timeframe when new games are still being featured on last-generation consoles.